 Pandemic downtime has made me acutely aware of just how many electronic devices have accumulated in my house over the years.
 While cleaning out my garage, I found two TVs, one desktop computer, three laptops, two iPads and a couple of landline phones.

 The good news is most e-waste is recyclable.
-Even if your old mobile phone or computer doesn’t work or is severely damaged, there is a significant amount of metal, plastic, glass, cooper and silver that can be recovered and reused.
+Even if your old mobile phone or computer doesn’t work or is severely damaged, there is a significant amount of metal, plastic, glass, copper and silver that can be recovered and reused.

 In an effort to be a more eco-conscious consumer, I am donating all of my obsolete electronics so they can be of use to those who need them.
 While I took some of my less impressive gadgets to Goodwill, I ended up taking advantage of some retailers’ recycle programs for a few newer-looking items.